Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

-# Lightstreamer - "Hello World" - Java SE Adapter #
+# Lightstreamer - "Hello World" Tutorial - Java SE Adapter #

 Lightstreamer is made up of a Server and a set of Client libraries.
 Lightstreamer's job is to push real-time data over the Web in both directions (from the server to the clients and from the clients to the server).
 To do that, it uses a set of techniques refined and tuned over the last 13 years, including HTTP Streaming, Comet, and WebSockets.<br>